chung-leong/react-seq/doc/initial.md

 # initial(state)

-Specify the initial state returned by the hook, prior to completion of any async operation
+Specify the initial state of hook, before the async generator yielded anything

 ## Providers